tadeeek/simple-search/README.md

 Program that let you search for people using 3 search strategies.
 Project uses the inverted index data structure and design patterns such as Strategy and Template.
 It also reads data from txt file.

+Search strategies:
+ALL - displays lines from file containing all the words from the query.
+ANY - displays lines from file containing at least one word from the query.
+NONT - displays lines from file that do not contain words from the query at all.

 ## Table of contents

 - [General info](#general-info)